aspnet/Blazor.Docs/docs/dependency-injection.md

 }
 ```

-Internally, the Blazor-generated property (`DataRepository`) is decorated with the `Microsoft.AspNetCore.Blazor.Components.InjectAttribute` attribute.
+Internally, the generated property (`DataRepository`) is decorated with the `Microsoft.AspNetCore.Blazor.Components.InjectAttribute` attribute.
 Typically, this attribute isn't used directly.
-If a base class is required for Blazor components and injected properties are also required for the base class, `InjectAttribute` can be manually added:
+If a base class is required for components and injected properties are also required for the base class, `InjectAttribute` can be manually added:

 ```csharp
 public class ComponentBase : BlazorComponent